Broadbridge Heath: Transport

 The village is situated at the junction of the A24 and the A264 roads.
 Bus services serving the village are operated by Arriva Southern Counties, Compass Travel, Metrobus and Sussex Coaches.
 The nearest railway station is at Christ's Hospital although Horsham has more frequent services.
 The nearest airport is London Gatwick.

 Geography

 Notable residents

 The poet Percy Bysshe Shelley, was born at Field Place, which stands about 1 mi north of the village.

-The bestselling novelist Georgette Heyer lived at the Swan Ken, Broadbridge Heath, for several months in 1931.
+The bestselling novelist Georgette Heyer lived at the Swan Ken cottage in Broadbridge Heath, for six months from April 1931.